Achievable logoAchievable logo

 This section (Present value) is a repeat from the previous discounted cash flow chapter, but the NPV and IRR sections in this chapter are new.
 Regardless, you should re-read this section as the following sections build upon the example discussed below.

-Let’s work through this example:
+Now work through an example:

 An investor is considering the purchase of a $1,000 par, 2-year, 5% corporate debenture currently trading at 97.
 The rate of return in the market is 6%.
 What is the present value of the debenture?